bayang/jelu-web/content/pages/installation_docker.md

 The docker image we provide embeds the fetch-ebook-metada executable to automatically import books based on their title, authors or isbn.

-The docker image expects config to be mounted in `/config`, the database to be mounted in `/database` and the files dir to be mounted in `/files`.
+The docker image expects config to be mounted in `/config`, the database to be mounted in `/database`, the pictures folder to be mounted in `/files/images` and the imports dir to be mounted in `/files/imports`.

 So a sample docker compose would look like that :